Fall of New Orleans and Federal Occupation

 The working-class equivalent of the Free State Movement was the Working Men’s National League, made up of native-born and immigrant labor.
-While they wanted to destroy the “Slave Power” (plantation owners), they were not abolitionists, nor did they support equality for the gens de couleur libres.
-Workers held class resentment against the planters and did not want the competition of free black labor.
-As New Orleans “craft workers saw their political and economic opportunities eclipsed by slavery and slave owners,” the “hatred of slavery and the slave frequently became one.”
-By 1863, New Orleans labor could oppose Know-Nothingism, free black labor, and slavery without contradiction.
+While they wanted to destroy the “Slave Power” (plantation owners), they were not abolitionists, nor did they support equality for free people of color.
+Workers held class resentment against the planters and did not want the competition of free Black labor.
+As New Orleans “craft workers saw their political and economic opportunities eclipsed by slavery and slave owners,” writes historian Eric Arnesen, the “hatred of slavery and the slave frequently became one.”
+By 1863, New Orleans labor could oppose Know-Nothingism, free Black labor, and slavery without contradiction.

 Abraham Lincoln wanted to reconstruct the South with his 10 Percent Plan, whereby, if 10 percent of the number of voters who had voted in the 1860 election formed a loyal government and submitted a state constitution acceptable to Congress, the state would be readmitted to the Union.
 Louisiana would be the test of Lincoln’s 10 Percent Plan, as well as his greatest hope.
 To implement the plan, Banks called for both the election of a governor and the drafting of a new state constitution for the spring of 1864.
 Banks endorsed Michael Hahn as a moderate candidate over the radical Benjamin Flanders and conservative planter J. Q. A. Fellows.

 Michael Hahn was a man of great courage.
 He was severely wounded at the 1866 massacre in New Orleans at Mechanics Hall on Canal Street for endorsing black suffrage.
-However, in the gubernatorial election of 1864, he appealed to white labor by railing against the planter class, as well as by accusing the gens de couleur libres of having Know-Nothing sympathies.
-Essentially, the moderates of the Free State Association wanted to break the power of the planters as a political force and expand the power of urban labor, but deny the vote to free blacks.
+However, in the gubernatorial election of 1864, he appealed to white labor by railing against the planter class, as well as by accusing the free people of color of having Know-Nothing sympathies.
+Essentially, the moderates of the Free State Association wanted to break the power of the planters as a political force and expand the power of urban labor, but deny the vote to free Black men.
 In an election that only included the lower third of the state, Hahn won 54 percent of the vote in a three-man race by gaining the support of groups such as the Working Men’s National Union League, the Mechanics Association, the Crescent City Butcher’s Association, the Working Men of Louisiana, and the German Union.
 Hahn’s election was a significant proving ground for Lincoln’s 10 Percent Plan, with more than 20 percent of the voters from the 1860 election participating in the election.